j-easy/easy-random/.github/PULL_REQUEST_TEMPLATE.md

 You may add the reference of the issue in your commit message.

-Don't hesitate to add your name to the contributors list in the `README.md` and parent `pom.xml` files.
+Don't hesitate to add your name to the contributors list in the `README.md` file.

 Many thanks upfront!